nishantkyal/machine-learning/projects/capstone/capstone_proposal_template.md

 Due to the very subjective nature of taste, it's hard to define metrics that will sufficiently capture a person's taste in music.
 Genre is a simple metric to define the kind of music which brings us closer to defining the kind of music in a song while cutting across other factors that influence choice of music like artist, country etc.

-In this project, I aim to develop an algorithm to determine genre of a given piece of music.
-Additionally, I'd like to identify other attributes that can be used to group similar music together.

 ### Problem Statement

+There are two parts to the problem statement.

-The problem at hand is making music discovery simpler by analyzing existing labelled data as well as raw music files to identify music that sounds and feels similar.
-This can be used to build a system which can recommend new music given somebody's listening history and other feedback like likes/dislikes (direct feedback) or playback behavior (playing on repeat
+First is making music discovery simpler by analyzing existing labelled data as well as raw music files to identify music that sounds and feels similar.
+This can be used to build a system which can recommend new music given somebody's listening history and other feedback like likes/dislikes (direct feedback) or playback behavior (playing on repeat).
+For this I'll attempt to predict genre of a music file given past music data with genre assigned.
+This is a multi-label classification problem.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_